Pernilla August: Personal life

-August was born in Stockholm.
-She has been married twice and changed her name both times.
+August has been married twice and changed her name both times.
 Her first marriage was in 1982 to Klas Östergren, with whom she has one daughter; the marriage ended in divorce in 1989.
 The second marriage was in 1991 to Bille August, with whom she has two daughters; this marriage also ended in divorce, this time in 1997.
 She has three daughters: Agnes, Asta, and Alba.